harveyr/easyrunner/README.md

 1. *Test Discovery.* It will search your test directory structure and find all test files matching the search string.
 2. *Test Tracking.* It will run the discovered tests and progressively report what has passed and what has failed.

-It also makes it easier to quickly run a targeted test.
+It also makes it easier to quickly run targeted test(s).
 For example, it turns this:

 `> bin/behat features/applicationLms/modules/performance/performanceTableDimensions.feature --tags test1`